connoryates/bee_plugin/README.md

     - ```client_id     => $YOUR_CLEINT_ID```
     - ```client_secret => $YOUR_CLIENT_SECRET```

   You will receive a JSON structure back as the token.
-In this example, this request is made on the server side for security reasons.
+In this example, the request is made on the server side for security reasons.

 - You will load the plugin into your HTML with this ```src``` tag: